Welcome to the Home Page of the Radcliffe-on-Trent Male Voice Choir website.

 Our most recent activity, on 19th Dec, was our traditional carol singing tour of local care homes while our LAST TWO PERFORMANCES, when we were joined by the Newstead Brass Band and, in the Matinee, the RoT Junior school Choir, comprised our Afternoon and Evening Charity Christmas Concerts at St Mary’s Parish Church, Radcliffe, held at 2.30pm and 7.00pm on Saturday 14th December 2019.

-GENERAL INTRODUCTION Our home base is the village of Radcliffe on Trent in Nottinghamshire.
+GENERAL INTRODUCTION TO THE CHOIR: Our home base is the village of Radcliffe on Trent in Nottinghamshire.
 The Choir was formed in 1983, has sung over 500 Concerts and raised over £400,000 for charity, performing in varied locations including Westminster Hall, The Albert Hall, The Cutty Sark in Greenwich, Nottingham’s Royal Concert Hall, Belvoir Castle, village halls, 20 different cathedrals and numerous churches.
 Internationally, the choir has performed in Belgium, Germany, Italy, France and Wales.
-We have also exchanged visits with a South African Choir.
+We have also exchanged visits with a South African Choir, while singing at 5 concerts in the Cape Town area.
 As well as singing, the membership, friends and families have varied communal interests some of which are seen in the poster below:

 NB TEMPORARY CHANGE OF PRACTICE VENUE: From Thursday 3rd Oct.
 2019 our practices are held at Radcliffe Hall within the RoT British Legion Complex (NG12 2BB) which adjoins St Mary’s Church.